Ali1602-o/WebMedicalFrontEnd/README.md

 ### Repository description
-This repository represents the front of the application Web Medical coded in ReactJs
+This repository represents the frontend of the application Web Medical coded in ReactJs

 In the project directory, you can run: